bhj/KaraokeEternal/docs/_docs/index.md

 ### The Meta Parser

 Karaoke Forever expects media filenames to be in the format "Artist - Title" by default.
 You can change the parser behavior on a per-folder basis using a `_kfconfig.js` file.
 When a `_kfconfig.js` file is encountered in a folder it applies to all files and subfolders within.
-If any subfolders also have their own `_kfconfig.js` files, those take precedence.
+If any subfolders have their own `_kfconfig.js` files, those take precedence.

 #### Configuring the Parser

-The default parser normally looks for a hyphen (-) in the filename and assumes the artist's name is on the left, and song title on the right.
-If a folder has media filenames having the positions reversed, for example, add a `_kfconfig.js` file that returns a configuration object:
+The default parser normally looks for a hyphen (-) in the filename and assumes the artist's name is on the left and song title is on the right.
+If a folder has files with the positions reversed, for example, add a `_kfconfig.js` file that returns a configuration object:

 ```js
 return {